-Breifini Perkins is an occupational therapist with specialist experience in neurology, complex disability, adult trauma and acquired brain injury, and children with cerebral palsy.
+Breifini Perkins is an occupational therapist with specialist experience in neurology, complex disability, trauma and acquired brain injury in adults and teenagers, and children with cerebral palsy.
 She qualified as an occupational therapist in 2005 and is registered with the Health and Care Professions Council.
-Before becoming an occupational therapist Breifini worked for several years in a variety of posts including legal secretary, administrator, customer service and recruitment.
+Before becoming an occupational therapist Breifini worked for several years in a variety of administrative and customer service posts.

 From 2014 to 2018 Breifini worked for Treloar School and College in Hampshire where she worked with teenagers with cerebral palsy, muscular dystrophy and other severe neurological conditions in a residential educational setting.
 She carried out mental capacity assessments with students who had complex cognitive and communication difficulties.
-This empowered and facilitated students to have as much involvement as possible in decisions regarding their care plans.
 She supported students in Child in Need meetings.
 She wrote reports for Education Health Care Plans and contributed to annual reviews.
 She had a lead role in establishing students’ access to technology using adaptive equipment.
-This enabled students to optimize their unique physical abilities to operate computers, communication devices, and household equipment, and to drive powered wheelchairs.
-She worked with assistive technologists to develop bespoke equipment.
 She helped students to develop their community skills and daily routines using a combination of high and low technological aids and specialist techniques.
-She addressed complex moving and handling, eating and drinking, specialist equipment and seating needs.
-Whilst at Treloar, Breifini represented her department in the Staff Consultation Group where she acted as liaison between the senior management team and therapy staff.
-She was also a member of the charity committee supporting funding applications to external charities.